 Cabbage Tree Labs is the vehicle for supporting these three projects going forward.
 Its not an expensive enterprise, but it is hard to attract support for such critical pieces of Publishing infrastructure.
 There isn’t enough awareness about how important it is to solve these problems possibly because many assume that these problems have already been solved.
 However, remedies to date are, unfortunately, partial and insufficient.
 Not nearly enough care and attention has been given to the right architecture and approach.
 We aren’t making that mistake.
 Cabbage Tree Labs is artisanal, open-source development at its best.
 The Lab is working towards a common good, populated by people who are the very best at what they do, and who are passionate about solving these problems – the right way.

 To keep this whole enterprise rolling is going to cost a minimum of $200,000+ USD a year.
 That is bare bones.
 If we get more we can do a lot more, but 200k is the baseline.
-I don’t want to make this a top-heavy org with loads of overhead.
+Please donate using the button provided if you can!
 The Lab is lightweight and cost effective and is investing in the right people.
 I’m currently not drawing income from the Lab, as I have other work to do running the Collaborative Knowledge Foundation (Coko).
 I’m doing this purely because it needs to be done.
 If you can help with keeping Cabbage Tree Labs going, please let me know.

 I’ll also be helping each team develop community: users, designers, strategic stakeholders, PR folks, and developers.
 The works.
 If you want to help one of the very ambitious, hard working, and important projects listed here, please also reach out to me.